ExplicITConsulting/ExplicITConsulting.github.io/docs/contact.md

 description: Let's get and stay in contact.
 Contact us.
 Write us.
 ---
 ## Send us an e-mail
-For general questions, write to us at <a href="mailto:welcome@explicitconsulting.at">welcome@explicitconsulting.at</a>.
+For general questions, write us at <a href="mailto:welcome@explicitconsulting.at">welcome@explicitconsulting.at</a>, or just click this button: <a href="mailto:welcome@explicitconsulting.at"><button class="button is-link is-normal is-responsive is-hover">Send us an e-mail</button></a>

-For questions regarding Set-OutlookSignatures Benefactor Circle, write to us at <a href="mailto:set-outlooksignatures@explicitconsulting.at">set-outlooksignatures@explicitconsulting.at</a>.
-If you have an active licence, please mention your Benefactor Circle id.
+For questions regarding Set-OutlookSignatures Benefactor Circle, write us at <a href="mailto:set-outlooksignatures@explicitconsulting.at">set-outlooksignatures@explicitconsulting.at</a>, or just click this button: <a href="mailto:set-outlooksignatures@explicitconsulting.at"><button class="button is-link is-normal is-responsive is-hover">Send us an e-mail regarding Set-OutlookSignatures</button></a>.<br>If you have an active licence, please mention your Benefactor Circle id.

 ## Send us a letter
 ExplicIT Consulting GmbH<br>Kaiser-Ebersdorfer Straße 206b/3/2<br>1110 Wien<br>Austria